 This small and unassuming gear shop in the parallel small and unassuming town of Lone Pine is an absolute hidden gem.
 The floor space is compact and almost always cluttered, just like your gear closet at home.
 Based at the doorstep of the Eastern Sierra with direct views of Mt.
 Whitney, the shop focuses mostly on rock climbing, hiking, and mountaineering.
 If you’re driving 395 on the backside of the Sierra, it’s always worth a visit just for the used gear rack.

 A true mountain shop, located in the shadow of the Flatirons.
 Neptune has rooted itself in the Front Range community thanks to reliable advice, without spin or trendy hype.
 The staff has ample hands-on experience and the shop carries a wide variety of products for almost any activity you’ll want to do in Colorado.
+Whether you’re buying a tent or looking for the best inflatable kayak, they’ve got you covered.

 If the company’s website is any evidence, Pagan cares very little about fancy marketing.
 This local, home-grown, rocking climbing shop is run by climbers, mostly for climbers.
 The staff has first-hand experience with related activities like mountaineering, canyoneering, backpacking, rafting, kayaking, mountain biking, and base jumping.
 Based in downtown Moab, the shop offers great info on climbing in the area and suggestions for other fun activities when the weather isn’t right.
+If you need help choosing a bike or finding the best kayak fishing accessories, they are a great resource.

 Founded in 1937, Mountain Shop has the most seniority on this list – and the oldest local outdoor shop in the country.
 They offer gear for camping, climbing, hiking, and skiing, plus rental packagers, demos, equipment repair, and local knowledge.

 Over its four-plus decades in business, Piragis has become a home away from home for lots of people as they begin trips into the Boundary Waters.
 Based in Ely, Minnesota, Piragis strives to the paddlers’ best friend up north, having the right stuff in stock and greeting everybody who walks through the door.
-Founded by newlyweds in 1979, the store includes outdoor clothing, Northwoods gifts, camping equipment, a full-service bookstore, and an outlet store, as well as guiding canoe trip in the BWCA wilderness.
+Founded by newlyweds in 1979, the store includes outdoor clothing, Northwoods gifts, camping gifts, a full-service bookstore, and an outlet store, as well as guiding canoe trip in the BWCA wilderness.

 For the last 35 years, Rutabaga has been a paddler-owned-and-operated specialty shop in the hub of Madison, Wisconsin.
-The company sells, services and rents the best paddling equipment, ranging from canoes, kayaks, paddleboards, and more.
+The company sells, services and rents the best paddling equipment, ranging from canoes, kayaks, inflatable paddleboards, and more.
 Their outdoor programs constitute the largest flat-water paddling school in the country, with classes for all ages and skill levels, multiple certifications, and masterclasses.

 Providing locals and visitors inspiration and knowledge since 1979, Alpenglow offers a wide variety of equipment to help you get outside.
 The shop caters to cross country and backcountry skiing, trail running, hiking and camping, and rock climbing.
 It takes pride in being a community, socially, and environmentally responsible to ensure Lake Tahoe stays one of the best places to play in the county.